 The Diverticulitis Diet for Flare-Ups

-Sometimes, despite your best efforts, a flare-up can be triggered.
+Sometimes, despite your best efforts, a flare-up can be triggered no matter what you do.

 When a sudden flare-up happens, it’s crucial to get the inflammation and infection in the gut under control.